mhwlng/fip-elite/README.md

 You can then use a tool like [OVR Toolkit](https://store.steampowered.com/app/1068820/OVR_Toolkit/) to display this window in VR.

-The 'Engineer' tab is integrated with the material shopping list of the [EDengineer](https://github.com/msarilar/EDEngineer) application.
+The 'Engineer' tab is integrated with the material shopping list of the [EDEngineer](https://github.com/msarilar/EDEngineer) application.

-The local api must be active in EDengineer and listening on port 44405
+The local api must be active in EDEngineer and listening on port 44405

-This is optional, you don't have to have edengineer running.
+**This is optional, EDEngineer doesn't have to be installed or running.**

-You can automatically open the 'Target' tab on ONE Flight Instrument Panel, when a ship is targeted (ShipTargeted event).
+You can automatically open the 'Target' tab on ONE Flight Instrument Panel, when a ship is targeted.
+(ShipTargeted event).

 You can automatically open the 'Navigation' tab on ONE Flight Instrument Panel, when a ship enters a system, approaches a station or a planet.
 (ApproachBody, ApproachSettlement, DockingRequested, DockingGranted, Docked, CarrierJump, FSDJump, SupercruiseExit events)